akshaysharma2277/Quick-launcher/README.md

 # Quick-launcher
-A sample  chrome extension managing social handles.
+A chrome extension for managing social handles.